 We’ve all been there many times… We’re running late getting out the door to go to work, to the gym, on a date, so we drag our brush over our teeth for 20 seconds and promise our pearly whites we’ll make it up to them later (err, scratch that, we probably don’t rush brushing…Read More

 In part 1 of this two-part article series, we explored the importance of feedback mechanisms / feedback loops.
 In other words, we need a way to evaluate whether or not the actions we’re taking are helping us create positive changes in our oral health.
 This seems pretty straightforward.
-However, we do things all the time…Read More
+However, we do things all the…Read More